College of DuPage: Academics

 College of DuPage offers transfer degree and technical education programs in various fields and disciplines.
 The college offers 9 different associate degrees with 79 different associate degree options and 161 Certifications.
 Academic Opportunities can be found in nine different areas including Adult Fast Track, Dual Credit programs for high school students, Field Studies & Outdoor Adventures, Global Education, Honors programs, Learning Communities, STEM, Study Abroad, and Workforce Development.

 The college offers "3+1 degree" programs to earn a bachelor of science or bachelor of arts degree.
 The program requires students to take three years of classes at College of DuPage and a fourth year taught by a partner university on College of DuPage's campus.
 Partner universities include Benedictine University, Concordia University Chicago, Governors State University, Lewis University, National Louis University, and Roosevelt University.
 Continuing Educational opportunities are categorized in five groupings including Adult Enrichment, Business Solutions, Healthcare Education, Professional Development, and Youth Academy.

 College of DuPage has a meteorology program that offers students credit for storm chasing.
 It was the first program in the country to offer storm chasing classes to undergraduates in 1989.
 Students in the department participate in community skywarn programs as advance spotters.
 The architecture program is one of the college's strongest programs and many graduates transfer to University of Illinois at Urbana–Champaign or the University of Illinois at Chicago.

-Engineering Pathways
+Engineering program

-College of DuPage offers an Engineering 2+2 Program partnered with the University of Illinois at Urbana-Champaign to earn a bachelor degree in engineering.
+College of DuPage offers an Engineering 2+2 Program partnered with the University of Illinois at Urbana-Champaign to earn a bachelor's degree in engineering.
 Created in 2014, the program provides guaranteed transfer admission to their College of Engineering if specific qualifications are maintained throughout the two years.
 This program requires students to follow a planned arrangement of correlating courses that will set them up for their third collegiate year at the University of Illinois.